 The grant is typically transferred in yearly or half-yearly instalments, always in advance.

-Late May the applicants are informed about the outcome of the application.
+May-June the applicants are informed about the outcome of the application.
 If granted, leave time for paperwork and legal arrangements.
 1st of September 2025 is a realistic date to start the project.

 We operate with a broad definition depending on a country’s educational system.
 However, reskilling of young adults is not within scope.